Gazette’s Fair photos available for purchase online - Xenia Gazette

 Browse the hundreds of photos and find your friend or family member, click and purchase.
 Sizes range from 4×6 to poster size in matte glossy and lustre.
 Costs start at $3.50 and up for framed photos.

 If we missed taking your child’s award photo feel free to send us one of your 4-H, Cloverbud, FFA and Open Class award winner.
-Those award photos will appear in print following the fair.
+Those award photos will appear in print approximately two weeks following the fair.
 All levels of winners are welcome.
-Send us a photo and information no later than noon Monday, Aug.
-6. Email them to editor@xeniagazette.com or drop them off at our office at 1836 W. Park Square.
+Send us a photo and information no later than noon Friday, Aug.
+10. Email them to editor@xeniagazette.com or drop them off at our office at 1836 W. Park Square.

-Find the fair’s daily coverage in the Xenia Daily Gazette and Fairborn Daily Herald.
-Pick up a copy at our booth for free.

-Subscribe to one of our papers during the fair and get our $99 fair special for the year.
-This is the best price of the year.
+The Greene County Fair will be back next year.
+But we take photos all year long and they can be found and purchased on our websites.